jenwin/Fraud-Risk-Analysis-Visualization/README.md

 | CASH_OUT                   | CASH OUT                    |
 | CASH_IN                    | CASH IN                     |

+10. **Dropped all balance columns:**
+   - `Origin Balance Before`
+   - `Origin Balance After`
+   - `Destination Balance Before`
+   - `Destination Balance After`

+Fraudulent transactions are canceled, so the balance columns show account states after cancellation.
+These columns were not used for fraud detection.

 ## Results

 - `TRANSFER` transaction type had the highest amount of fraud — $681,598,379.85 million.